Introducing Seeded Randomisation into an SSR Gatsby Project

 The Challenge: Randomisation in SSR

 This is all well and good, but when it comes to developing an application or website that relies on ServerSide Rendering (SSR), randomisation poses a significant problem and a unique set of challenges.
-At their core, traditional clientside randomisation methods such as Math.random() simply are not compatible with an SSR environment.
+At their core, traditional clientside randomisation methods such as Math.random() can produce different values on the server and in the browser.
+They are unsuitable for content that must match during hydration unless the result or its seed is computed once and serialised.

 This leads to hydration errors and a phenomenon known as a "mismatch".